November 7th - Pomona, California -

 September 8th - Hershey, Pennsylvania - Chocolate World -

-they would be terribly disappointed that we ruined our appetites with candy but I'd do it again in a heartbeat!
-It was quite fun to learn how a chocolate bar is
+would be terribly disappointed that we ruined our appetites with candy but I'd do it again in a heartbeat!
+Actually, they would probably be more upset that we

-born.
-There are so very many steps to it, from the singing cows that explain how the milk is added and quite an essential part To the drying and rolling
+cows that explain how the milk is added, and quite an essential part, to the drying and rolling process as you can see below to the finished product which can

-process as you can see below to the finished product which can be numerous different types of candy bars.
-By the end of the ride that takes you through
+be numerous different types of candy bars.
+By the end of the ride that takes you through the process as though you are a cocoa bean your quite the scholar

-the process as though you are a cocoa bean your quite the scholar of making and creating the perfect chocolate bar.
+of making and creating the perfect chocolate bar.

 September 11th -

-have come at a better time.
+come at a better time.
 Lucky for us since they are closed on Sundays they will honor your Sunday birthday the next evening.

 The best part of Frank's birthday was that our good friends Rick and LaVerne joined in the festivities with us along with their furry friends Kiki and Peaches.